Britwad/GPTree/LivingDocument.md

 2. User: Clicks button
 3. System: Prompts user to sign in with their google account, and asks for information/permissions
 4. User: Enters information, gives permissions
-5. System: NextAuth.js authenticates information, then passes user information to server
+5. System: NextAuth.js authenticates information, then passes user inf`ormation to server
 5. System: A cookie is set so that frontend has access to which user is using site.
 Routes to landing page where user can create tree associated with their account.

 **Extensions/variations of the success scenario**